Local terms for the categorical trace: Completion of proofs, I

-(ii) Next, the diagram of \rt{true2}(a) decomposes in a similar manner as \form{rttruea}, where the middle vertical arrow is induced by a lax commutative square, similar to \form{tracepf2}, in which $(f\times f)_!$ are replaced by $\Psi_{\wt{X}\times\wt{X}}$.
-It remains to show that both inner squares are homotopy-commutative.
+(ii) Next, the diagram of \rt{true2}(a) decomposes in a similar manner as diagram~\form{rttruea}, where the middle vertical arrow is induced by a lax commutative square, similar to diagram~\form{tracepf2}, in which $(f\times f)_!$, are replaced by $\Psi_{\wt{X}\times\wt{X}}$.
+It remains to show that both inner squares are homotopy commutative.

 (iii) Again, to show commutativity of the left inner square, it suffices to show that vertical compositions of the corresponding lax commutative squares are homotopic.
-In this case, it is a routine verification, which uses the fact that nearby cycles commute with exterior squares.
-Finally, the commutativity of the right inner square follows from the fact that base change morphisms, corresponding to Cartesian squares, commute with compositions (see \cite[proof of Prop 1.3.5]{Va}). \end{Emp}
+In this case, it is a routine verification, which uses the fact that nearby cycles commute with exterior products.
+Finally, the commutativity of the right inner square follows from the fact that base change morphisms, corresponding to Cartesian squares, commute with compositions (see \cite[proof of Proposition~1.3.5]{Va}). \end{Emp}